kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_03_baby_maker.md

 **The Yellow and Red Days:**
 Pregnancy is much less likely (but not impossible!).

----

-### So...
+## So...
 Sex is ONLY for Babies?

 Here's where many people get stuck.

-They think: *"The purpose of sex is reproduction.
-So once we have enough children, why bother?"*
+They think: "The purpose of sex is reproduction.
+So once we have enough children, why bother?"

-This is like saying: *"The purpose of eating is survival.
-So once I'm not starving, why enjoy food?"*
+This is like saying: "The purpose of eating is survival.
+So once I'm not starving, why enjoy food?"

 See how silly that sounds?